mdzievit/PEB_Power_Final_Project_BCB546X-Spring2017/Jinyu/Jinyu_documentation.md

 ```

+The above code shows that there are 4393 polymorphism SNPs present in the file genetic\_map\_data\_EXPIM2012.txt .
+And this agrees with what it presented in the paper.

 ###4. create header lines and add it to the physical\_map\_data.txt and genetic\_map\_data\_EXPIM2012.txt to create another two files physical\_map\_data\_wh.txt, genetic\_map\_data\_EXPIM2012\_wh.txt.

 **-The following command lines are used to create the header files for physical\_file\_header.txt and the genetic\_file\_header.txt**